Second Amendment to the United States Constitution: Commentary since late 20th century

-Under both of the collective right models, the opening phrase was considered essential as a pre-condition for the main clause.
-These interpretations held that this was a grammar structure that was common during that era and that this grammar dictated that the Second Amendment protected a collective right to firearms to the extent necessary for militia duty.
-However, under the standard model, the opening phrase was believed to be prefatory or amplifying to the operative clause.
-The opening phrase was meant as a non-exclusive exampleone of many reasons for the amendment.
-This interpretation is consistent with the position that the Second Amendment protects a modified individual right.

 The question of a collective right versus an individual right was progressively resolved in favor of the individual rights model, beginning with the Fifth Circuit ruling in United States v.
 Emerson (2001), along with the Supreme Court's rulings in District of Columbia v.
 Heller (2008), and McDonald v.
 Chicago (2010).
 In Heller, the Supreme Court resolved any remaining circuit splits by ruling that the Second Amendment protects an individual right.
 Although the Second Amendment is the only Constitutional amendment with a prefatory clause, such linguistic constructions were widely used elsewhere in the late eighteenth century.

 Warren E. Burger, a conservative Republican appointed chief justice of the United States by President Richard Nixon, wrote in 1990 following his retirement:

-The Constitution of the United States, in its Second Amendment, guarantees a "right of the people to keep and bear arms".
-However, the meaning of this clause cannot be understood except by looking to the purpose, the setting and the objectives of the draftsmen...
-People of that day were apprehensive about the new "monster" national government presented to them, and this helps explain the language and purpose of the Second Amendment...
-We see that the need for a state militia was the predicate of the "right" guaranteed; in short, it was declared "necessary" in order to have a state military force to protect the security of the state.